yakkomajuri/privacy-initiative/README.md

 | [Tails OS](https://tails.boum.org/) | Top choice for anonymous & private operating systems | Free | Experienced Users |
 | [Lineage OS](https://lineageos.org/) | Open-source Android-based mobile OS for Apple & Google-averse users | Free | Experienced Users |
 | [Pi-Hole](https://pi-hole.net/) | Open-source network-wide ad blocking | Free | Experienced Users |

-## Simple Tips for Enhanced Privacy

-  * **Use a privacy-focused browser:** Most browsers these days are feature-rich and provide a good user experience.
-Why not pick one that values your privacy then?

-  * **Use strong passwords:** Really.
-Use a mix of numbers, upper and lowercase letters, symbols, and make sure your passwords have a good length.
-This goes a long way.
-Easy passwords **will** be broken at some point.

-  * **Do not re-use passwords:** Try as hard as you can not to re-use passwords.
-This is a bad practice that makes multiple accounts vulnerable if only one password leaks.

-  * **Use a password manager:** A summary of the points above.
-Keeping track of long, one-use passwords is hard.
-Get a password manager to do it for you.

-  * **Never ever use websites without HTTPS:** HTTPS, usually represented by a green lock next to the URL on your browser, ensures your connection to websites is securely encrypted.
-This means you can send data (mostly) without any risk of it ending up in the wrong hands.
-Websites without HTTPS are dangerous and likely to leak your data.

-  * **Try out a privacy-focused search engine:** Its results will probably not be as good as Google's, but it will likely get the job done most of the time.
-You can always go to Google if you can't find a result.

-  * **Stay as far away from Big Tech as possible:** If you truly care about your privacy, you should avoid Google, Facebook, and gang as much as possible.
-They have horrible track records when it comes to your data privacy.
-This is quite hard, I know.
-After all, I'm writing this on a Microsoft service.

-  * **Start slow:** Trying to switch your whole lifestyle to enhance privacy doesn't happen overnight.
-Small steps are the way to go.